-- (1) Have suction available since vomiting may occur. - (2) Use an appropriate size airway adjunct with BVM. - (3) Use an appropriate size mask to avoid pressure over the eyes (pediatric patient), which may cause vagal stimulation. - (4) For single clinician BVM use the "E-C clamp" technique to achieve an adequate seal and avoid pressure on the soft tissues of the face or neck: Place the third, fourth, and fifth fingers along the jaw to provide a chin lift (forming an E); use the thumb and index finger to hold the mask on the child's face (forming a C). - (5) If the patient does not have adequate chest rise and breath sounds with BVM, consider the following interventions: - (a) Use 2-hand jaw lift and oral airway to relieve tongue obstruction. - (b) Use a larger bag to increase the volume of air delivered into the patient. - (c) Evaluate and treat the patient for gastric distension.
+- (3) Use an appropriate size mask to avoid pressure over the eyes (pediatric patient), which may cause vagal stimulation. - (4) For single clinician BVM use the "E-C clamp" technique to achieve an adequate seal and avoid pressure on the soft tissues of the face or neck: Place the third, fourth, and fifth fingers along the jaw to provide a chin lift (forming an E); use the thumb and index finger to hold the mask on the child's face (forming a C). - (5) If the patient does not have adequate chest rise and breath sounds with BVM, consider the following interventions: - (a) Use 2-hand jaw lift and oral airway to relieve tongue obstruction. - (b) Use a larger bag to increase the volume of air delivered into the patient. - (c) Evaluate and treat the patient for gastric distension.